Kangie/sddm-sugar-candy/README.md

 **ForceHideCompletePassword="false"**
 *If you don't like to see any character at all not even while being entered set this to true.*

+**ForceHideVirtualKeyboardButton="false"**
+*Do not show the button for the virtual keyboard at all.
+This will completely disable functionality for the virtual keyboard even if it is installed and activated in sddm.conf*

 **Locale=""**
 *The time and date locale should usually be set in your system settings.
 Only hard set this if something is not working by default or you want a seperate locale setting in your login screen.*